phha/note-store/README.md

 [notes-visual](https://github.com/phha/notes-visual)
 utility.

-Please see the man page for detailed information.
+Please see the man page and [installation instructions](INSTALL.md) for detailed information.

-For installation instructions see [INSTALL.md].

 Depends on:
 * bash